keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

 {:.figcaption}

 The ferrous layer prevented the oxygen from reaching the atmosphere.
 Only when it was consumed into iron oxides did oxygen escape into the atmosphere

+We use the scabs of the oxidised ferrous sea to build out steel reinforced cities today.

 ### ...and their kin choked